 This extraordinary video captures Andrew Wakefield publicly threatening to expose a senior British health official who, thinking that Wakefield was concerned with vaccine safety issues, had risked his career and even possible criminal prosecution to confide in the now-disgraced former doctor over what were claimed to be mistakes at the department of health in London.

-The whistleblower's story - of how some brands of the three-in-one measles, mumps and rubella vaccine (MMR) were marketed in the UK (and worldwide) after having been withdrawn in Canada - was well known at the time Wakefield spoke.
-The original issues concerned complex risk-benefit calculations over whether a particular formulation of MMR's mumps component was associated with a too-high incidence of transient meningitis.
-Mumps infection is the greatest single cause of this brain inflammation, and one strain used in the live-virus vaccines was found to cause an unacceptable increase in problems.
+The whistleblower’s story – of how two brands of the three-in-one measles, mumps and rubella vaccine (MMR) were marketed in the UK (and worldwide) after having been withdrawn in Canada – was well known at the time Wakefield spoke.
+The original issues concerned complex risk-benefit calculations over whether a particular formulation of MMR’s attenuated live-virus mumps component was associated with a too-high incidence of transient meningitis.
+Mumps is the greatest single cause of this brain inflammation, and two vaccine brands were were withdrawn in the UK in 1992 after government-funded research found them to cause more breatkthrough infections than a third brand, which remained in use.

 What is most remarkable about the video above is how the official - a Scottish public health doctor who had talked to Wakefield in apparent good faith and in strict confidence - is goaded, belittled and, ultimately, betrayed.
 The reaction from those listening to Wakefield mirrors the response to his notorious "callous disregard" speech about buying blood from children, who he said cried, fainted and vomited.
 The audience is delighted.